 I closed the restroom door behind me softly, turning the lock with a shaky hand.
-The mirror reflected my ghostly white, tear-stained face, made slack on the right side by an over-abundance of Novocain.
-An over-abundance that had done nothing to quiet the searing pain every time the dentist attempted to pull the tooth.
-As … Continue reading The Wisdom of Teeth
+My face was ghostly white and tear-stained in the mirror, the right side made slack by an over-abundance of Novocain.
+An over-abundance that had done nothing to quiet the searing pain every time the dentist attempted to pull the tooth. … Continue reading The Wisdom of Teeth

 Personal power isn't something we give up all at once.
 It is chipped away at, little by little, by circumstances and people and illness and a whole slew of other things until one day we realize what has happened.
 Or don't -- plenty of people never, ever realize they've given up their power at all.

 Ascent, the literary magazine of Concordia College, recently asked to publish a photo I took while on a walk in a neighborhood park.
 Please visit their beautiful site HERE .
 Click on my name at the bottom of the page to read my short essay about urban wilderness.

 The following is my Goddard MFA graduate reading given July 2013 in Port Townsend, Wa.
 This is an excerpt from my memoir These Are Not Secrets, the story of a young poverty-stricken mother who makes a reckless and horrific bargain with a dangerous man to gain security for her children.
 How she survives and is eventually … Continue reading The Day Every Girl Dreams Of – Reading